Do I need contents insurance as a student?

-We've outlined some common questions we receive about student contents insurance and some types of insurance you may want to keep an eye out for.
+We've outlined some common questions we receive about contents insurance specifically for student and some types of insurance you may want to keep an eye out for.

 Are accidents covered for students?

 Accidental damage refers to unexpected and unintended damage or breakage.
 This would have been caused by a single, sudden and one-off event which was unforeseeable.
 Accidental damage is usually useful for those who have children, pets or are students.

 Very few insurance policies include accidental damage as a standard.
-It’s always worth checking the policy documents as you may be able to add it on.
+It’s always worth checking the policy documents as it's usually an optional extra.

 At Urban Jungle we understand accidents happen so we include it as standard to our contents insurance policy from just £5 per month.